 It may be necessary to trim the servomounting hole to accommodate the servos.

-Install the outboard servo into the mounting hole and glue in place.
+Install the outboard servo into the mounting hole and glue in place, stacked on top of inboard servo.
 We recommend 9 gram sub micro or similar type servo.